LejhandG/python-mini-games/README.md

 ---

-Enjoy playing these classic mini games!
+Enjoy exploring these mini projects!
 If you have any questions or run into any issues, feel free to open an issue on GitHub.

-Happy Gaming! 🎮🐢
+Happy Coding! 🎮🐢